Michael J. Bransfield: Financial impropriety

-The Lori report found that the diocese financial board was "extremely passive" and lacked adequate financial controls, with "an almost complete absence of any meaningful review of financial decisions."
+The Lori report found that the diocese's financial board was "extremely passive" and lacked adequate financial controls, with "an almost complete absence of any meaningful review of financial decisions."
 (Note: The diocese was organized as a corporation sole, giving Bransfield extremely broad authority to use diocesan funds without effective oversight.
 Bransfield could, for example, both initiate and approve payments to himself.)
 The investigators concluded that "Bishop Bransfield adopted an extravagant and lavish lifestyle that was in stark contrast to the faithful he served and was for his own personal benefit."

 Bransfield denied the findings of the Lori report, but provided no details to corroborate his denial.
 In a July 2019 interview, he argued that his financial decisions as bishop were justified and approved by diocesan financial officials.

 One of Bransfield's other changes was that, as head of the board of the Wheeling Hospital, he appointed consultants who improved the financial standing of the hospital, a long-time money-loser, but at the cost of allegedly improperly billing Medicare and Medicaid.
-Once the hospital was making money, he moved much of its revenue into a charity controlled personally by him which sent some of the gifts to other prelates and officials described above.
+Once the hospital was making money, he moved much of its revenue into a charity controlled personally by him, which sent some of the gifts to other prelates and officials described above.
 The hospital's apparent windfall was short-lived, as a Justice Department lawsuit eventually required the hospital to pay back $50 million in a settlement.